 - You’ll see Goldendoodles in mini, medium, and standard sizes.
 Typically, Sheepadoodles will come in the standard size.

-- Sheepadoodles are much larger than a Goldendoodle.
-Standard Sheepadoodles weigh from 60 to 80 pounds which a Standard Goldendoodle weighs 45 to 60 pounds.
+- Sheepadoodles are much larger than Goldendoodles.
+Standard Sheepadoodles weigh from 60 to 80 pounds while a Standard Goldendoodle weighs 45 to 60 pounds.

 - Sheepadoodles typically come in a black and white-colored coat pattern.
 Goldendoodles tend to be cream, apricot, red, tan, or chocolate.
 You can also find Goldendoodles in multi-color like parti, but it’s rare for them to ever look like a Sheepadoodle.

 - Both the Goldendoodle and Sheepadoodle require a significant amount of grooming.
 This includes brushing, bathing, ear cleaning, and haircuts!

 Other articles you would like: Goldendoodle vs Labradoodle and Goldendoodle vs Bernedoodle.

 The Old English Sheepdog is a big dog with fluffy hair that’s often seen on the English courtside perfectly protected from the chilling elements.
 This is what makes it a perfect breed to blend with the Standard Poodle, which is another classic dog that is known to originate from Europe.

 The Sheepadoodle is almost too good to be true, a Newfoundland-style dog that actually doesn’t shed that much and is just as majestic.
 This breed often takes its black-and-white markings from the Old English Sheepdog breed, while having just a little different texture of hair.
 It’s very likely, regardless of the generation of your Sheepadoodle, that they will be nonshedding and hypoallergenic.